BenWiederhake/tinyvm/instruction-set-architecture.md

 Indicates to the VM that an observer may be interested in the current state of the machine.
 There is no directly observable side-effect.
 This may or may not pause the VM.

+Example: The instruction is `0b0001 0000 0010 1100`.
+Then memory and registers remain unchanged, and the program counter is incremented as usual.
+However, the caller of the VM may or may not decide to halt and inspect the VM, potentially resuming it later.

 ### `0x102D`: Time

 `0b0001 0000 0010 1101`, type 3 (instruction carries no data)

 This writes to registers 0, 1, 2, and 3.

-The new value of these registers is the amount of instructions that have been executed before this instruction, interpreted as a 64-bit number, with register 0 now carrying the least significant bits, and register 3 now carrying the most significant bits.
+The new value of these registers is the amount of instructions that have been executed before this instruction, interpreted as a 64-bit number, with register 0 now carrying the most significant bits, and register 3 now carrying the least significant bits.

+Example: The instruction is `0b0001 0000 0010 1101`, and before this instruction, 7 instructions have already been executed.
+Then the registers 0, 1, 2, and 3 now contain the values 0x0000, 0x0000, 0x0000, and 0x0007, respectively.
+Note that this does not depend on the program counter.

 ### `0x20xx`: Store word data